sraesch/distributed-workflow/doc/spec.md

 Additionally, each stage has a `job_failed_on_error` flag.
 If this flag is set to `true`, the job will fail if one of the tasks in the stage fails.
 If the flag is set to `false`, the job will not fail if one of the tasks in the stage fails.

 For the full example, see [example/task_job_config.yaml](../example/task_job_config.yaml).

+## REST API
+The engine provides a REST API for managing the jobs.
+For detailed overview see the OpenAPI specification in [/doc/openapi.yml](openapi.yml).